Eve Ball

 Eve Ball (14 March 1890 – 24 December 1984) was an American historian of the American West and a teacher.
-She is most well known for her oral research and books on Apache Native American tribes, particularly Indeh: An Apache Odessey.
+She is best known for her oral research and books on Apache Native American tribes, particularly Indeh: An Apache Odessey.
 In 1981, she received the Saddleman's Award, "the Oscar of western writing" for Indeh: An Apache Odessey.

-Life
+Early life and education

 Katherine Evelyn Daly Ball was born on 14 March 1890 in Kentucky.
-She was born to Samuel Richard and Gazelle (Gibbs) Daly; Daly was the first female doctor in Kansas.
+She was born to Samuel Richard and Gazelle (Gibbs) Daly; Daly was the first woman doctor in Kansas.
 Her family moved to a cattle ranch in Kansas when she was young.
 She began reading at the age of four, and by the age of twelve, was bored with traditional education.
 She began teaching in Kansas schools by the age of sixteen.
 Ball was known as a tomboy and even coached a junior high school boys basketball team.
 She earned her Bachelor of Science degree in education at Kansas State Teachers College of Pittsburg in 1918 and became a teacher.
-Ball graduated with an Master of Arts in education from Kansas State University in 1934.
+Ball graduated with a Master of Arts in education from Kansas State University in 1934.

+Career

 During the Dust Bowl, she taught English at a junior college in Dodge City, Kansas.
 During World War II, she worked at oil refineries as a chemist in Hobbs, New Mexico.
 She was married to Joseph P. Ball, who was a captain of the Kansas National Guard, but he died in World War I. She purchased Hermosa Inn, then called La Casa Hermosa from artist Lon Megargee, operating a dude ranch there, but she later gave it up because it was too much work to maintain and it prevented her from having time to write.